Warriors (novel series): Themes

 Another theme is that characters can be a mix of good and evil.
 Holmes has said she is fascinated by these "shades of gray" in personalities.
 Her example of this was when Bluestar, a noble and honorable cat, gave up her kits for her own ambitions.
 Another example she gave of this is how antagonist Tigerstar, even with all of his faults, is still courageous and fiercely loyal.
 Similarly, Holmes has also connected the theme to Brambleclaw and how nobody knew whether he was good or evil.
-A third major theme, often referred to as nature versus nurture, explores whether a character is born the way he or she will be, or if other extrinsic factors shape that.
-For example, Brambleclaw's father is the evil Tigerstar, but Brambleclaw eventually demonstrates that he is not evil himself, despite initial suspicion from Clanmates due to his father's legacy.
-This ties into the "shades of gray" theme.
+A third major theme is nature versus nurture.
+For example, Brambleclaw's father is the murderer Tigerstar, but Brambleclaw demonstrates that he is not evil himself, despite initial suspicion from Clanmates due to his father's legacy.

 A reviewer for Publishers Weekly noted that friendship and responsibility are taught to characters in the novels, while another reviewer pointed out the idea that, just as Clan cats shun house cats for their soft life, people should realize that it is necessary to experience hardship in life.
-A Storysnoops reviewer noted that one of the themes was that "it doesn't matter where you come from, only who you are inside".
+A Storysnoops reviewer noted that a theme enforced in Warriors is that "it doesn't matter where you come from, only who you are inside".
 In Dawn, the importance of cooperation is explored.
 The four Clans, normally hostile to each other, are forced to work together in order to find a new home.
-Other themes that have been pointed out deal with family, loss, honor, bravery, death, loyalty, and following rules.
+Other themes include family, loss, honor, bravery, death, loyalty, and following rules.

 Publication history

-All of the Warriors books except for the manga (excluding all mangas published from A Shadow in RiverClan onwards) have been published as hardcovers, and the majority of them have also been published as paperbacks, audiobooks, and e-books.
-The New Prophecy audiobooks are spoken by Nanette Savard, whose performance has been praised by reviewers.
+All of the Warriors books except for the manga (excluding all manga published from A Shadow in RiverClan onwards) have been published as hardcovers, and the majority of them have also been published as paperbacks, audiobooks, and e-books.
+The New Prophecy's audiobooks are spoken by Nanette Savard, whose performance has been praised by reviewers.
 A reviewer for AudioFile wrote: "Nanette Savard brings out the youth of the cats who are struggling to help their clan survive and to protect each other from outside danger".
 The Omen of the Stars audiobooks are spoken by voice actress Veronica Taylor.

 Foreign editions

 The Warriors series was first published in the United States and United Kingdom.
-The editions published of the first two series—Warriors and Warriors: The New Prophecy—in the United Kingdom had slight variations in cover design from their United States counterparts.
+The editions published of the first two series—The Prophecies Begin and The New Prophecy—in the United Kingdom had slight variations in cover design from their United States counterparts.
 Warriors is also sold in New Zealand, Australia, and Canada.
 Translations into other languages such as Czech, Norwegian, Lithuanian, Finnish, Japanese, French, Spanish, Russian, Chinese, and Korean have also been published.
 The first six books have been published in Italy and Latin America, and the first five series in Germany and the Netherlands.
 Fans also exist in Trinidad and Singapore.
-The first two books have been published in Poland.
+Several series have been published in Poland as well.